 “Alright, let’s hurry now,” she said, grasping her mother’s red mitten, helping her down the cement steps, the crimson-wrapped box of frosted cookies under her other arm.

 Mikey got in the bathtub and showered like his mother asked.
 Though, he filled the ceramic tub up and sat in it as the shower rained on him.
 The boats and toy soldiers bobbed in the waves of the soapy sea.
 He was nervous about that night, stressed even, though he didn’t know what it meant and would not be able to verbalize it to his parents.
 It was simply fear; but a good fear, the butterflies in the stomach find of fear that he would surely come to know was what made him human.
-As he grows up he might even be one relish it—let the bitter buzzing fly away like sparrows to fill that new emptiness with strength and fortitude.
+As he grows up he might even be one relish it—let the bitter buzzing fly away like doves to fill that new emptiness with strength and fortitude.
 He did know his lines and the words to all the Christmas songs.
 His nerves, unbeknownst to him, were surely wasting his youth.

 Grandma Marie had to be picked up because she no longer drove, but she left home often because she could not bear to be shut in.
 After all, she did still live alone in the same old, big house and she got on just fine without a great deal of assistance.
 Driving was done, though.
 She couldn’t handle it at night especially.